nirooj56/nepaliunicode/README.md

 ## Contribution

-**Unicode Converter** is under very active development.
+**Unicode Converter** is NOT under active development.
+This project is archieved.
+I don't even know if it still works.
 You can try out the current (stable) development version by cloning or Forking the Git repo.
 See the instructions below in the "[How to Contribute](#how-to-contribute)" section.

 ### Get the code